SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some events that typically occur around December 12th in the USA:
+Here are some events that typically occur in the United States around December 12th:

-- **Holiday Season Activities**:
-  - Many cities and towns are in full swing with holiday celebrations, including Christmas markets, holiday light displays, and seasonal festivals.
-  - Schools and universities may host winter concerts, plays, and other events as part of their holiday programming.

-- **Religious Observances**:
+- **National Poinsettia Day**: Celebrated annually on December 12th, this day honors the poinsettia plant, which is widely associated with Christmas and the holiday season.
+The date marks the death anniversary of Joel Roberts Poinsett, the American botanist and diplomat who introduced the plant to the U.S. from Mexico.

-  - Feast of Our Lady of Guadalupe: This is a significant event for Mexican-American communities,
+- **Feast of Our Lady of Guadalupe**: This religious
 ### Positive Qoute
 ------
-"Each day is a new adventure! 🌟 Embrace the journey and let your dreams soar high! 🚀✨"
+"🌟 Shine bright, believe in your magic, and embrace every new day with a smile! 😊✨"